 The source you are citing using the MLA style may have a volume or issue number or both.
 This is especially likely for journal articles.
+Some books also have numbers, when they are long enough to be published in several volumes.
+This mostly applies to encyclopedias.

 - Abbreviate volume to “vol.” and issue number to “no.”